-Shipping is the least environmentally damaging form of commercial transport and, compared with land based industry, is a comparatively minor contributor to marine pollution from human activities.
+Shipping is the least environmentally damaging form of commercial transport and, compared with land based industry, is a comparatively minor contributor to pollution from human activities.

 Showing 1 – 10 of 19 results

 The shipping industry is a small contributor to the total volume of atmospheric emissions compared to road vehicles and air transport (see graph below) as well as public utilities such as power stations, and atmospheric pollution from ships has reduced in the last decade.

 Diagram showing the IMO's plan for ship improvements from 2013-2050

 Graph to show variation of Sulphur emissions between emission controlled areas and outside emission controlled areas